orkes-io/docs/docs/access-control-and-security/applications.md

 <Tabs>
 <TabItem value="application roles" label="Application Roles">

-Application roles an be added by any user with access to applications.
+Application roles can be added by any user with access to applications.
 General application roles include:
 * **Worker**—Poll and execute tasks that it has Execute permissions for.
     This role should be granted to a task worker application that is responsible for polling and executing a task.
 * **Metadata API**—Create and manage workflow and task metadata.